laurentperrinet/laurentperrinet.github.io/content/authors/victor-boutin/_index.md

 user_groups:
 - Former Students
 ---

+Vicotr obtained a PhD in the Institute of Neuroscience of Marseille, at the Aix-Marseille university.
+My PhD was supervised by Laurent U Perrinet.
+He  did hit post-doc with Thomas Serre at ANITI (Toulouse, France) & Brown University (Boston, USA).
+He is now a permanent CNRS researcher (CR) at Cerco, Toulouse, France.

 # Controlling an aerial robot by human semaphore gestures using a bio-inspired neural network (PhD, 12/2016 - 02/2020)

 The brain is a complex machinery that is incredibly efficient and flexible.
 Thanks to efficient training processes, it tackles a high diversity of tasks with a high robustness.
 In contrast, states-of-the-art machine learning algorithms exhibit great performances, but are also highly task-specialized.
 Consequently, neuroscience is potentially a great source of inspiration to design more efficient artificial intelligence algorithms.